Poop Detection! Early Warning for COVID in Fecal Samples?Last updated September 7th 2020, 6:20:27pm

 As the world begins to re-open with the COVID-19 pandemic, detecting new outbreaks has rapidly become a major policy challenge.
-If the disease starts to take off again, policymakers will want to fall back and return to a less-open state of affairs.
-The problem is, most of the obvious ways we’d know things are going badly would alert us rather late.
+As the disease prevalence increases in certain areas, we’ve seen policymakers fall back and return to a less-open state of affairs.
+The problem is, most of the obvious signs that things are going badly alert us rather late.
 By the time you start to see an increase in deaths or hospitalizations, the disease has already spread dramatically.
-Most of our solutions for controlling the disease spread include more testing — but, again, by the time someone seeks testing they are already sick and have likely already infected many others.
+Most of our solutions for controlling the disease spread include more testing — but, again, by the time someone seeks testing, they are already sick and have likely already infected many others.

 What’s the Basic Idea?

 People who have COVID-19 shed the SARS-CoV-2 virus in their feces.
-Since viral replication — and shedding — typically begins before people feel sick (and certainly before they end up in the hospital) it is possible that you could detect the virus in poop before you’d see it show up in cases and hospitalizations.
+Since viral replication and shedding typically begins before people feel sick (and certainly before they end up in the hospital), it is possible to detect the virus in the poop of infected individuals before symptoms show and patients seek care.

-Doing this on an individual scale is probably not feasible — if we cannot get around to testing people with a nasal swab on a regular basis, it is hopeless to imagine asking them to reliably collect their poop.
-But at a population level, we might be able to use this more effectively.
-That is, if you could test a whole city’s poop at the same time, you might be able to detect that the virus is growing just a few days earlier than you would with, say, individual PCR test results.
+Doing this on an individual scale is probably not feasible — if we cannot get around to testing people with a nasal swab on a regular basis, it is hopeless to imagine reliably collecting everyone’s poop.
+But at a population level (or campus level), we might be able to use poop testing more effectively.
+That is, if you test a whole city or University’s poop at the same time, you might be able to detect that the virus is growing just a few days earlier than you would with, say, individual PCR test results.

 There is some precedent for this type of fecal surveillance.
 It is used for polio screening, for example.
 In addition, the general idea of group or batch testing (where samples are pooled and then tested) is something that has been discussed in the context of non-fecal COVID-19 viral testing.
-Fecal screening is kind of just like really large scale group testing.
+Fecal screening, in a way, is kind of just large scale group testing.

-These researchers worked with a sewage treatment plant near New Haven, CT to collect sewage and test it for SARS-CoV-2 viral particles.
+The concept is pretty simple: Researchers work with a sewage treatment plant to collect sewage and test it for SARS-CoV-2 viral particles.
 They can then compare the amount of SARS-CoV-2 virus in the sewage to hospital admission and case counts in the area, or to virus levels from a previous sample.

-The core fact: poop is a leading indicator of the virus.
-The first plot below shows virus counts (red) and hospitalizations (grey) by day.
+The first plot below shows virus counts in poop (red) and hospitalizations (grey) by day.
 The lines are smoothed versions of the dots.
-In the second plot we see only the lines.
-The two series definitely seem to move together and in the second plot you can see that the fecal virus increases just a bit before the hospitalizations.
+In the second plot, we see only the lines.
+The two series seem to increase and decrease together.
+In the second plot you can see that the fecal virus counts peak just a bit before the hospitalizations peak.
 In fact, it’s about 3 days.
 (For the eagle eye reader: the scales change between the graphs since you need less range to look only at the smoothed lines).

-Interestingly, if you look at case counts rather than hospitalizations, the fecal DNA leads by about a week.
+Interestingly, if you look at COVID-19 case counts rather than hospitalizations, the fecal DNA leads by about a week.
 This means that fecal data allows us to react sooner than if we were only observing case counts or hospitalizations.

 Comments on the paper have pointed out that at the day to day level, correlation is lower, more like 0.5 (that is, if you look at the correlation in the dots rather than the lines).
 But this is still really high!
 Bottom line: virus in poop moves first.

 Fecal sampling is unlikely to be our major viral detection tool: testing is still super important to identify infection on an individual level.
-However, as an addition to the slate of possible detection methods, it’s possibly really valuable.
-Most cities have sewage treatment facilities, and could in principle do something like this.
-Relative to reaching the whole population and doing medical testing on them, collecting some poop from a vat is much, much easier.
+However, as an addition to the slate of possible detection methods, it;s proved useful so far.
+Relative to doing medical testing on all individuals in the population, collecting poop from a vat is much, much easier.